alanwangcot/Civ-5-Randomizer/README.md

 -   Fix assets used so UI isn't fked up at random places

 ### KNOWN BUGS
--   Memory leak when the quick ban/unban buttons are clicked more than twice in a single session, possibly causing the app to hang
 -   Algorithm to randomize wonders has a close to zero but non-zero chance to never return.
 Shouldn't be a big problem though.
 If unlucky enough kill the app and reroll.
 -   Layouts are messed up in some places due to me not knowing how to properly align things with PyQt.
 Also am not a graphic designer so ugly GUI will do.